 Then re-do the calculation with the uncertain variable at the end of its upper error bar.

 Then re-do the calculation with the uncertain variable at the end of its lower error bar.

-I call this the Crank Three Times™ method.
+I call this the Crank Three Times method.
 Here is an example: